Connect with others who understand.

 5. Treat Sleep Apnea

 Sleep apnea is a breathing issue and sleep disorder that causes sleep disturbances.
+It happens when a person’s breathing stops and starts repeatedly during sleep.
 Studies show that people with bipolar disorder and mood disorders have a higher rate of sleep apnea than the general population.
 Weight gain is a common side effect of psychiatric medications, and this can also contribute to sleep apnea.

 “About four months ago, I got off all antidepressants and other medications related to depression.
 The hardest part of the transition was the insomnia I experienced,” explained a MyDepressionTeam member.
 “That was compounded by my sleep apnea.
 I am currently fighting with the CPAP machine, which I had tried several years ago but could never adjust to.”

 Discussing your sleep problems with your doctor can help uncover other underlying issues that could be putting your health and safety at risk.
-A sleep study can determine if you are having breathing problems at night and if you might need treatment for sleep apnea.
+A sleep study can determine if you’re having breathing problems at night and if you might need treatment for sleep apnea.

 6. Take Naps With Caution

-If you have sleep deprivation at night, you may also notice daytime sleepiness.
+If you don’t get enough sleep at night, you might feel sleepy during the day.
 “I feel tired all the time but can’t sleep at night!” reported a MyDepressionTeam member.
 It can be tempting to take long naps when you’re tired, but that can make the problem worse.

-Although a short nap can help you feel better, napping for too long or too late in the afternoon can lead to a lack of sleep at night.
-If you decide to take a nap, try to limit yourself to just 10 to 20 minutes.
+If you decide to take a nap, try to limit yourself to just 20 to 30 minutes.
 Doing things during the day to promote wakefulness, like spending time in bright light outdoors, can help regulate your circadian rhythm or internal sleep-wake cycles.

 Consistency is key for better sleep habits.
-Try your best to maintain the same sleep and wake times each day.
+Try your best to maintain the same sleep schedule — going to bed and waking at the same time each day.

 People who consume caffeine may underestimate how much it affects their sleep.
 Although you may feel like caffeine has little effect on your sleep quality, research suggests that the stimulant reduces sleep quantity, or how much sleep you get.
 Getting enough hours of shut-eye each night is essential for feeling your best.
 Even if you sleep deeply, going to bed late or waking up too early can mean you’re not as rested as you would be after a full night’s sleep.

-Avoid procrastinating on sleep by cutting back on caffeine and setting a reminder to get to bed on time.
-If you’re a fan of coffee or other caffeinated drinks, consider reducing your intake.
-Although you may feel more tired in the short term, you’re more likely to get the sleep you need during the coming night.
+Avoid delaying sleep by cutting back on caffeine and setting a reminder to get to bed on time.
+If you’re a fan of coffee or other caffeinated drinks, try cutting back.
+Although you may feel more tired in the short term, you’ll be more likely to get the sleep you need the following night.

 Find Your Team

-MyDepressionTeam is the social network for people with bipolar disorder and other mental health conditions.
-On MyDepressionTeam, more than 147,000 members come together to ask questions, give advice, and share their stories with others who understand what it’s like to live with mental health conditions.
+On MyDepressionTeam, the social network for people with bipolar disorder and other mental health conditions, more than 150,000 members come together to ask questions, give advice, and share their stories with others who understand what it’s like to live with mental health conditions.

 Do you have any tips for getting quality sleep?
-If you have bipolar 1 disorder, have you noticed a decreased need for sleep or dysregulation of sleep patterns during episodes of mania and mood episodes?
+If you have bipolar 1 disorder, have you noticed that you need less sleep or that your sleep patterns change during manic or mood episodes?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A MyDepressionTeam Member